 Institutional Characteristics

 The following table compares the basic academic information between best Family Medicine schools.
 By school type, there are 10 public and 1 private schools in best Family Medicine schools.
-By school level, all 11 schools are 4 years or high institutes.
+By school level, all 11 schools are 4-years institutions.

 Name | Location | Type/Level | Highest Degree | Offered Degree |